-For information on Employment Standards legislation that is in force until December 31, 2017, go to http://work.alberta.ca/employment-standards/minimum-wage.html
+For information on Employment Standards legislation that was in force until December 31, 2017, go to https://work.alberta.ca/employment-standards/minimum-wage-2017.html

 - Employers must pay at least the minimum wage.

 - Minimum wage is the same for adults, liquor servers, adolescents, youth and disabled people.

 - Wages don’t include tips or expense money.

 - There are separate weekly and monthly minimum wages for some salespersons and domestic employees.

 - Employees must be paid at least 3 hours of pay at the minimum wage each time they go to work even if they’re sent home after less than 3 hours, unless the employee is not available to work the 3 hours.
 There are some exceptions to this rule for employees in the Employment Standards Regulation (Part2, Section 11) or where a variance has been issued.